 Discover Eugene, Oregon on a 3-day Trail Town Weekend!
 Explore Hayward Field, Willamette River trails, and Oregon's outdoor culture capital.

-Welcome to Eugene, Oregon, a city where the spirit of innovation meets the beauty of the Pacific Northwest!
+Beyond the legendary Hayward Field and along the scenic Willamette River trails, Eugene is a city where the spirit of innovation meets the beauty of the Pacific Northwest!
+Oregon, a city where the spirit of innovation meets the beauty of the Pacific Northwest!
 Known as the birthplace of Nike and home to the iconic Hayward Field, Eugene is a vibrant hub for outdoor enthusiasts and track and field fans alike.
 Get ready to explore miles of scenic trails, savor farm-to-table delights, and immerse yourself in a city that truly celebrates its independent, outdoorsy soul.

-Welcome to Eugene, Oregon, a city where the spirit of the outdoors and the thrill of athletic achievement converge.
+Eugene, Oregon, a city where the spirit of the outdoors and the thrill of athletic achievement converge.
 This isn't just a destination; it's an immersion into the heart of Oregon's trail culture, where every path tells a story and the Willamette River hums with adventure.
 Get ready to explore the birthplace of Nike, the hallowed grounds of Hayward Field, and a city that truly lives and breathes its progressive, outdoorsy ethos.

 For the active traveler, Eugene offers an unparalleled playground.
 Imagine starting your day with a run on the legendary Pre's Trail, tracing the footsteps of a track and field icon, then spending your afternoon hiking to panoramic views of the Cascades.
 This itinerary is crafted for those who seek to connect with nature, embrace a healthy lifestyle, and discover the vibrant energy of a city deeply proud of its athletic heritage and independent spirit.